Planning a visit to Vatican City and wondering how to organize your day? This is one day in Vatican City itinerary you need!

 Or take bus #40 or 64.
 If you arrive at St. Peter’s basilica first, it’s a 15 minute walk to get to the entrance to the Vatican Museums.

-Pro Tips: Click here for all the rules for visiting the Vatican Museums.
+Pro Tips: Click here for all the rules for visiting the Vatican Museums, including the strict dress code.

 There are plenty of eateries around the Vatican.
 Try to avoid the restaurants with pushers standing outside handing out flyers.